 Best practices say to apply at least 3 coats of polyurethane and sanding between coats and allowing the floor to dry off.

 Some finishers will allow for a lower number of coats.
 If you want the maximum level of protection, I suggest you do 3.

 Remember that scratches easily reach the surface and ruin the floor if not thoroughly protected.

-Ensure the protection of your floor and save future money on refinishing by applying more than 2 coats.
+So, ensure the protection of your floor and save future money on refinishing by applying more than two coats.

 Now It’s Your Turn...